fromlandmark/version-controlled-mind/software-engineering-best-practices.md

 ## Introduction

-This document is the official guide for establishing professional software engineering standards.
+This document is the my point of view for establishing professional software engineering standards.
 Its purpose is to promote **superior code quality**, enhance **operational stability**, and foster **effective team collaboration**.

 It achieves this by codifying the essential practices that govern the entire software development lifecycle, from the initial lines of code written on a developer's machine to the final deployment into production environments.
 Adherence to these standards is critical for building resilient, maintainable, and valuable software.